Social distancing, self-isolation and shielding

 If the person you care for is classed as clinically vulnerable or clinically extremely vulnerable you should see if they are able to temporarily move in with friends or family while you are self-isolating.

 If this isn’t possible you should try to distance yourself from the person you care for, as well as other members of your household, by staying in separate rooms and cleaning shared spaces after use.
+You may also want to consider wearing a face covering inside the house especially when using shared spaces.

 If you are unable to provide care during this time, either because you or the person you care for has developed symptoms of coronavirus, you are likely to feel stressed and anxious.
 Putting in place arrangements in advance can help you to feel prepared.